-Write the lesson as if you telling providing step-by-step instructions to someone who has never taught or worked with students before.
+Write the lesson as if you are telling/providing step-by-step instructions to someone who has never taught or worked with students before.
 Do not use first person (I, me, etc.).
 Use imperative sentences.
-When writing the lesson, pay close attention to the format.
-Be sure that your lesson plan is easy to read and that you have indented and used appropriate spacing and submit it online.
+When writing the lesson pay close attention to the format.
+Be sure that your lesson plan is easy to read and that you have indented and used appropriate spacing.